wpbSabi/weather_python/README.md

 Gardening is the inspiration for this repo.
 I'm planning to move my garden more than an hour away, in a different micro climate, and I want to explore the differences.
 Rather than ad hoc analyses, this time I'd like to build out standardized analyses that others could also reuse when importing data for different locations.

 ## How to run
-1. Gather data
+1. Gather data and save the data in the data folder
 - For US postal codes, go to [NOAA](https://www.ncdc.noaa.gov/cdo-web/search)
 - Read more about this data at [climate.gov](https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table)
 - Read my tutorial at [medium's Towards Data Science archive](https://towardsdatascience.com/democratizing-historical-weather-data-with-r-cc3c76dde7c5/)

-2. Navigate to the `notebooks` folder and open `exploratory_data_analysis.ipynb`
+2. Navigate to the `notebooks` folder for some prepared analyses
-- Append new data to existing locations' data file
-- Explore the date ranges of each weather station in the data
-- Explore the weather stations on a map
+- Open `exploratory_data_analysis.ipynb` for some initial data exploration and wrangling.
+For example, explore the date ranges of each weather station in the data and display the weather stations on a map.

-3. `compare_temperature.ipynb`
-- Pick two locations to compare along the same date range
-- Plot maximum temperature
+- Compare temperature data`compare_temperature.ipynb`
-- Plot minimum temperatur

-4. `compare_rainfall_across_locations.ipynb`
-- WIP
+- (WIP) Compare precipitation data `compare_rainfall_across_locations.ipynb`

 ## Highlights